 SFP stands for Small Form Factor.
-It refers to a fibre optic transceiver that supports 1Gbps data rates.
-In addition to SFP, the market is currently filled with various types of fibre optic transceivers such as QSFP, QSFP + and QSFP 28.
+It refers to a fiber optic transceiver that supports 1Gbps data rates.
+In addition to SFP, the market is currently filled with various types of fibre optic transceivers such as QSFP, QSFP +, and QSFP 28.
 At first glance, these transceiver modules look very similar.
 In reality, however, there are significant differences between them.
 Being aware of the differences is a good way to make the right choice for your network connection.
-So what is the difference between QSFP, QSFP + and QSFP28?
+So what is the difference between QSFP, QSFP +, and QSFP28?

 QSFP vs QSFP+